Israel-Charles/AV-Learning-Resources/Lab5-InstallF1TenthGymROS.md

 You have two options to develop and launch your own agent to control the vehicles:

 1. **Create a new package in the existing ROS2 workspace:**
-   Create your package in the `/sim_ws` workspace inside the container.
+   Create your package in the `/sim_ws` workspace.
 After launching the simulation, launch your agent node in another terminal.

 2. **Create a new container for your agent node:**
-   Create a separate container for your agent node.
-Ensure both the simulation and agent containers are on the same network to enable communication.
-If using **Docker Compose**, modify the `docker-compose.yml` file to include your agent node and ensure it shares the same network as the simulation container.
+   Create a separate workspace for your agent node.
+Ensure both the simulation and agent workspace are on the same network to enable communication.

 ---